 For wholesale purchases, please call 707-964-5663

-For the last three years, Rising Tide Sea Vegetables has submitted samples from its seaweed harvest to U.C.
+For the last four years, Rising Tide Sea Vegetables has submitted samples from its seaweed harvest to U.C.
 Berkeley’s Department of Nuclear Engineering.

 The seaweed samples are part of a larger food chain study for which the Department was awarded a Presidential Citation from the American Nuclear Society. http://www.prweb.com/releases/prwebAmerican-Nuclear-Society/UC-Berkeley-Nuclear-Eng/prweb9613442.htm.